Landlord Red Flags: What Tenants Notice

 Be Responsive and Clear

-Use tools like email, text, or property management software to keep communication timely.
-Set clear expectations for response times and be consistent.
+Use email, text, or property management software to keep communication timely.
+Set clear response-time expectations and stick to them.
+Also, document important conversations so everyone has the same record.

 Maintain Your Property Proactively

-Regular inspections and prompt maintenance save money long-term and make your rentals attractive.
-Keep lawns trimmed, fix leaks fast, and replace worn fixtures.
+Regular inspections and prompt maintenance save money over time.
+They also make your rentals more attractive.
+For example, trim lawns, fix leaks fast, service HVAC systems, and replace worn fixtures before they become tenant complaints.

 Well-maintained rental property with crisp landscaping